eniac/mu2sls/POPL23_ARTIFACT_README.md

 __TODO__:
 - Is there a way to give the exact Cloudlab configuration setup in a programatic way for them to start the cloudlab instance?
 - Should we provide source code on Zenodo or github?
-- TODO: Provide a virtual box with all dependencies for both local and remote development.
+- TODO: Provide a virtual box with all dependencies for local development.

 # Artifact Documentation for "Executing Microservice Applications on Serverless, Correctly"